ems-project/base-php-docker/README.md

 ## PHP-FPM Configuration

 You can change the amount of memory that PHP-FPM can use by changing / passing the environment variables ```PHP_FPM_MAX_CHILDREN``` and ```PHP_FPM_REQUEST_MAX_MEMORY_IN_MEGABYTES```.
-This values can be are overridden automatically by the startup script if a QoS memory limit is applied and detected in your container.
+These values can be overridden automatically by the startup script if a QoS memory limit is applied and detected in your container.
 However, this value can be reduced to a percentage by the configuration of the environment variable ```CONTAINER_HEAP_PERCENT``` (default: 80 %).

 | Name | Default Value | Description |
 |-|-|-|